The Future of Open Banking, beyond January 2018

-Infosistema and it’s partner Payment Components, are on top of what’s happening in the PSD2 and Open Banking ecosystem.
+Infosistema and it's partner Payment Components are on top of what's happening in the PSD2 and Open Banking ecosystem.

 Payment Components directly contributed to this report by Pinsent Masons and Innovate Finance on what can we expect beyond the PSD2 legal implementation date of January 2018.

-The report topics are:
+The main topics from the report are: